4TUResearchData-Carpentries/data_carpentry_learners/README.md

 > ℹ️ **Note**: GitHub only shows folders that have at least one file inside.
 Even if you don't see a folder in the notes, you still need to create it, as showed by the instructor.

-Please ensure that you are looking at the correct **branch** of this repository for the particular version of the course that you are attending.
-If in doubt, check with the instructor or a helper.
+## Other materials

+###
+If you haven't done so already, you can [**download the data**](https://github.com/4TUResearchData-Carpentries/data_carpentry_learners/raw/refs/heads/main/extra_resources/data/data-carpentry.zip) needed for the workshop form the repository.

+## Make sure you're on the right branch
+GitHub repositories can have multiple **branches** — each one can represent a different version of the workshop.
-Right now you are looking at the **2025-07-01-ldev-delft** branch, which is corresponds to the course at TU Delft starting on **1 July 2025**.
+You're currently viewing the **`2025-07-01-ldev-delft`** branch, which corresponds to the workshop starting on **1 July 2025** at TU Delft.
+If you're unsure whether you're on the right branch, ask an instructor or helper for guidance.